 Frequency: Self-marking should be evident throughout student books.
 KS3 students will receive written feedback for science approximately once every 3 weeks, or twice per module.
-KS4 students will receive one
+KS4 students will receive one piece of written feedback in each science discipline (i.e. biology, chemistry, physics) every module.

-GUILDFORD piece of written feedback in each science discipline (i.e. biology, chemistry, physics) every module.
-History Method: The History Department provides feedback to every child using the Whole Class Feedback model.
+1 History Method: The History Department provides feedback to every child using the Whole Class Feedback model.
 Upon submitting a piece of writing, students receive personalised annotations alongside a DART Task directly related to the assessed work.
 All students are required to complete a DART Task that focuses on a specific skill that needs developing.
 Students are also required to engage with self and/or peer feedback tasks in class, which involve guided marking and self-improvement.
 Rationale: The rationale behind this approach is to help students develop their historical writing by gaining a deeper understanding of the specific requirements needed to answer the range of different questions asked in History.
 By developing their ability to understand the different aspects of a written response, students will then be able to focus more on the factual content required within an answer.
 This will then result in more detailed responses that allow students to demonstrate their full level of understanding.
 Frequency: Students will receive feedback on a written task from their teacher once per module.
-Alongside this, in-class verbal feedback and modelled answers will be provided regularly, focusing on how to structure and create more in depth responses to longer, complex questions.
+Alongside this, in-class verbal feedback and modelled answers will be provided regularly, focusing on how to structure and create more in-depth responses to longer, complex questions.
 This will be carried out at least twice per module.
 This means that students receive feedback on average once per timetable cycle - although this may vary dependent on the content being covered.
-Geography Method: The Geography Department provide written feedback to every child at least twice a module.
+Geography Method : The Geography Department provide written feedback to every child at least twice a module.
 The Whole Class Feedback Model is used for all end of topic assessments and will focus on what students have done well, common misconceptions and DART tasks.
 Students will also be provided with personalised WWW and EBI based on their understanding and implementation of key geography skills and knowledge midway through a topic.
 Alongside this, high levels of live feedback are given in every Geography class, including times when we mark retrieval quizzes and homework.
-Rationale: The Geography Department utilises Whole Class Feedback as it is a clear, highly effective and efficient way to ensure students overcome misconceptions.
+Rationale : The Geography Department utilises Whole Class Feedback as it is a clear, highly effective and efficient way to ensure students overcome misconceptions.
 The feedback along with the DART activity are targeted so that students can see what they have done well, how they could progress and also allows them to reflect on their next steps.
 Frequency : Feedback is given to all students twice per half-term including the November and Summer assessment points.
 All Key Stage 4 feedback will be linked directly to exam questions.
+Languages Method : The Languages Department provides feedback to every student using the whole class feedback model which identifies success, areas for development and personalised DART tasks.
+Students take personal responsibility for celebrating success and identifying key areas for development by writing out or highlighting the aspects of whole class feedback specifically relevant to them, as identified by their Languages teacher.
+Marking of class activities and homework tasks is often completed in class, allowing for direct and timely verbal feedback.
+Live modelling involving co-constructive work is an integral part of the DART task process, enabling students to identify what success should look like before attempting to improve upon prior efforts.
+At Key Stage 4 the AQA GCSE French/Spanish mark schemes are referred to as a guide and discussed so that students can access the examiner descriptors.